 The foreign service Institute which has substantial experience teaching languages to diplomats has observed the average time for students to become proficient in various languages.
 From these observations, they have created a ranking of languages in terms of how difficult they are for English speakers to learn.

 They have classified both Hungarian and Finnish as category 3 languages.
 These are known as the “hard languages” which have significant differences compared to English.

 This means that learning Hungarian or Finnish is going to be harder than learning a category 1 language such as Spanish or Norwegian.
 But it is going to be easier than learning a category 4 language (“super-hard languages”) such as Chinese or Japanese.

-There are many factors which affect the difficulty of learning a particular language, for instance one's affinity for that language and it's culture.
+Many factors affect the difficulty of learning a particular language, for instance, one's affinity for that language and its culture.